-The existing greenhouse is utilized for growing 2.95 acres of nursery, with the remaining 7.75 acres for growing adult-flowering cannabis.
-Cannabis plants in adult-flowering stages release odorous compounds with a moderate odor generation potential.
+The greenhouses (GH East & GH West shown on Figure 2) are utilized for growing adult-flowering cannabis.
+Cannabis plants in adult-flowering stages emit odorous compounds with a moderate odor generation potential.

-The greenhouse is constructed of corrugated fiberglass panel walls with metal framed glass roof and gables (refer to Figure 3 for images of the existing greenhouse structure).
+The greenhouses are constructed of corrugated fiberglass panel walls with metal framed glass roof and gables (refer to Figure 3).
 The structures utilize natural convective ventilation to regulate interior temperatures and growing conditions.
-As a result, continuous venting of odorous air is expected during cannabis operations.
+As a result, continuous venting of potentially odorous air is expected during cannabis operations.